Psychiatrists in Hiawatha, IA

 Prism Psychiatric Group is an outpatient mental health practice dedicated to providing compassionate, individualized care to clients aged five and older.
 Our practice emphasizes an easy-going, collaborative, and client-centered approach.
 My primary focus is on creating a supportive environment where clients feel heard, valued, and empowered to work toward their mental health goals.

-Noel Adams is a board certified medication provider specializing in Anxiety Disorders (OCD, PTSD, Panic Disorder) ADHD, Depression and other Mood Disorders, Behavioral Disorders.
-Providing care across a lifespan (age 6+) with over a decade of experience helping individuals navigate their mental health in both hospital & clinic settings.
+I am a board certified medication provider who specializes in the diagnosing and medication management of ADHD, Bipolar Disorder, Gender Dysphoria, Trauma, Mood Disorders, Depressive Disorders, Anxiety Disorders (OCD, PTSD, panic disorder), Autism, Schizophrenia and Behavioral Disorders.
+I help clients through the lifespan (3+) and have over a decade of experience in healthcare assisting individuals navigate their mental health in both hospital and clinic settings.

-Noel Adams is a board certified medication provider specializing in Anxiety Disorders (OCD, PTSD, Panic Disorder) ADHD, Depression and other Mood Disorders, Behavioral Disorders.
-Providing care across a lifespan (age 6+) with over a decade of experience helping individuals navigate their mental health in both hospital & clinic settings.
+I am a board certified medication provider who specializes in the diagnosing and medication management of ADHD, Bipolar Disorder, Gender Dysphoria, Trauma, Mood Disorders, Depressive Disorders, Anxiety Disorders (OCD, PTSD, panic disorder), Autism, Schizophrenia and Behavioral Disorders.
+I help clients through the lifespan (3+) and have over a decade of experience in healthcare assisting individuals navigate their mental health in both hospital and clinic settings.

 Cedar Circle Mental Health and wellness